-- Submit to LMU a completed Recommendation for Consideration for the Lincoln Memorial University Instructional Leadership Licensure Program form.
-This form must be completed by a practicing administrator.
-When the Recommendation for Consideration form has been submitted to Lincoln Memorial, an application packet will be mailed to the candidate. - Complete the Application for Graduate Education Studies, Educational Administration and Supervision Program form.
-A \$25 application fee is required to be attached to the form.
-Official transcripts verifying the bachelor's degree must be forwarded to Lincoln Memorial University from the
+1. Submit a completed Leadership Licensure Pre-Admissions Packet including a copy of a current teaching license, verification of three years' teaching experience and a recommendation form an administrator.
+This form is available from Kay Lewis in the Graduate Education office, or in the admissions packet, found at www.lmunet.edu/education.
+When the Leadership Licensure Pre-Admissions Packet has been submitted to the Graduate Office, an application packet will be mailed to

-- bachelor's degree institution. - 3.
-Complete the Candidate Portfolio requirements. - 4.
-Interview by invitation (Candidates who successfully complete their interviews will be admitted to the program.) - 5.
+- the candidate. - 2.
+Complete the Application for Graduate Education Studies, Instructional Leadership Program form.
+A \$50 application fee is required to be attached to the form.
+Official transcripts verifying the bachelor's degree must be forwarded to Lincoln Memorial University from the bachelor's degree institution. - 3.
+Submit the Instructional Leader (IL) Candidate Admission Portfolio for graduate faculty evaluation.
+Those approved will be invited to interview. - 4.
+Interviews will be conducted by Instructional Leadership department faculty.
+Candidates who successfully complete their interviews will be admitted to the program. - 5.
 Meet all deadlines.